-Throwback LI prom photos from the 2000s
+Throwback LI prom photos: The 2000s

 This Islip High School student fashioned her gown out of duct tape for the 2004 junior prom.

-The Patchogue-Medford High School king and queen posed together at the 2000 junior prom.
+The Patchogue-Medford High School king and queen, Dominick Padolecchia and Lauren Proniewych, posed together at the 2000 junior prom.

 Islip residents Vanessa Westby, 20, and Danielle Ryan, 19, enjoy an outdoor summer evening during LIGALY's 16th Annual LGBT prom held at Crest Hollow Country Club in Woodbury on Thursday, June 30, 2016.